-If you do not have enough information to complete the Reportable Event form within the required timeframe, you must still submit a Reportable Event form with the information that is available.
+If you do not have enough information to complete the Reportable Event form within the required timeframe, you still must submit a Reportable Event Form with the information available.
 You should indicate that a follow up report will be provided once additional information has been obtained.
 You should also reach out to the IRB for additional guidance in these situations.

 - An event is considered “related to the research procedures” if the cause of the event is deemed probably or definitely related to the investigational product or a procedure that was performed for the purposes of the research.

 - It is not accurately reflected in protocol related documents.
 In essence, an event would be unexpected if it is at a frequency or severity that has not previously been observed and described in the protocol-related documents.

 - It is mentioned in the investigator’s brochure/package insert as occurring within a class of drugs or devices, or as anticipated based on the pharmacological properties or design of the product, but, are not mentioned as being observed with the particular product under investigation.